fazeel094/IAAC/Project2/Readme.md

 ### Optionally review the terraform configuration

-Run `terraform plan` to see the configuration it creates when executed.
+Run `terraform plan` to see the configuration it creates when executed (or) use 'terraform validate' for the same.

 ### Finally, Apply terraform configuation to create EKS cluster with VPC